 The status quo is not an option

-Antioch College is on the leading edge of higher education, not satisfied to simply provide meals as an auxiliary service, but as an opportunity to provide an integrative learning experience to students and our campus community through a proactive and pragmatic educational model seeking to expand knowledge and consciousness about dietary choices, food production and sources, and environmental impacts.
+When it comes to meal services, Antioch College is on the leading edge of higher education.
+Not satisfied to simply provide meals as an auxiliary service, our dining program is an opportunity to provide an integrative learning experience to students and our campus community through a proactive and pragmatic educational model seeking to expand knowledge and consciousness about dietary choices, food production and sources, and environmental impacts.
 Through educational work across disciplines, living and dining on campus, and employment opportunities, students are challenged by the immersive experience of encountering sustainable food systems in light of our growing climate crisis.
 In fact, Antioch College has been ahead of the curve in implementing practices identified recently by the United Nations Intergovernmental Panel on Climate Change (IPCC) report on land, climate change and agriculture.

 At Antioch College, our farm-to-table dining program is an integral piece of how students own their education and learn experientially.
 They are both challenged and empowered to recognize their dietary choices, and to make their own informed decisions.